-This sour cream potato salad is a worthy side dish for just about any spring and summer meal.
-Light, flavorful and easy to make, this herbed potato salad is a welcome upgrade to the polarizing old-school side.
+This Sour Cream Potato Salad is a worthy side dish for just about any spring and summer meal.
+Light, flavorful and easy to make, this herbed potato salad uses less than 10 ingredients, has no mayonnaise, and is an updated take on the classic summer side.

-And finally, we turned to our absolute favorite potato, baby yukon gold!
+And finally, we turned to my absolute favorite potato, baby yukon gold!
 When cooked gently for 20 minutes, these little gems take on the silkiest of textures, perfect for getting tossed with herbs and sour cream.

 potato salad in a shallow blue bowl with a red-handled spoon set in it

-Potatoes: we use baby Yukon gold potatoes.
+• Potatoes: we use baby Yukon gold potatoes.
 They’re generally about the size of a golf ball or a bit smaller.

-Herbs: a trio of herbs makes for the best herbed potato salad.
+• Herbs: a trio of herbs makes for the best herbed potato salad.
 We like a mix of chives, dill and parsley but feel free to try tarragon, cilantro, or scallions.

-Celery: a bit of minced celery adds a welcome crunch to all the creamy ingredients.
+• Celery: a bit of minced celery adds a welcome crunch to all the creamy ingredients.
 If you love crunch in your potato salad, feel free to add more than half a cup.

-Capers: you can find capers (sun dried flower buds packed in vinegar) next to the olives and pickles in most grocery stores.
+• Capers: you can find capers (sun dried flower buds packed in vinegar) next to the olives and pickles in most grocery stores.
 We use the capers and their brine for the potato salad.

-Dijon mustard: just a dollop adds a lovely depth of flavor.
+• Dijon mustard: just a dollop adds a lovely depth of flavor.
 Spicy brown or whole-grain mustard can be substituted.
 Do not substitute with prepared yellow mustard.

 celery, chives, dill, Dijon, potatoes, capers and a small sour cream container set on a counter

-How to Make Sour Cream Potato Salad Recipe
+How to Make Sour Cream Potato Salad

 1. Place the potatoes in a sauté pan.
 Cover with cold water and bring to a boil.

-5. Season with salt, pepper and caper brine to taste.
+2. Season with salt, pepper and caper brine to taste.

 Test Kitchen Tips